helgeho/ArchiveSpark/docs/Install_Jupyter.md

 As the setup of Toree is not very straight-forward, we provide a pre-configured package under: http://www.l3s.de/~holzmann/toree2_dynamic_lib.tar.gz.

-4. Now, you will need to create a libraries folder in which you store ArchiveSpark as well as all required dependencies.
+4. Now, create a libraries folder in which you store ArchiveSpark with dependencies as well as additional libraries.
-Create this directory in any path of your choice and copy the JAR files required by ArchiveSpark to it.
+Create this directory in any path of your choice and copy the JAR files there (see https://github.com/helgeho/ArchiveSpark/releases).
-The latest main JAR can be downloaded from [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Carchivespark) or the released version on GitHub: https://github.com/helgeho/ArchiveSpark/releases
-In addition to that, we also provide a pre-packaged JAR that includes all required dependencies there.

 5. Finally, you will need to configure the Jupyter kernel by creating a *kernel spec*.
 This has to be stored in Jupyter's `kernels` directory, which is located in its data path.
 Under Linux, this path by default is `~/.local/share/jupyter/kernels`.
-To find the path on your system, you can run the `jupyter --paths`.
+To find the path on your system, you can run the `jupyter --paths` command (see http://jupyter.readthedocs.io/en/latest/projects/jupyter-directories.html)
-More details can be found here: http://jupyter.readthedocs.io/en/latest/projects/jupyter-directories.html Now create a directory inside the `kernels` directory, and name it, e.g., `ArchiveSpark`.
+Now create a directory inside the `kernels` directory, and name it, e.g., `ArchiveSpark`.
 Inside this folder, create a `kernel.json` file with the following content: